6DammK9/nai-anime-pure-negative-prompt/ch01/rebasin.md

 # Findings on "Git Re-Basin" in SD #

 *Still in question mark.
 Is is irrelvant or negligible?
-Or it does something like what AutoMBW does?*
+Or it does something like what AutoMBW does?
+Or it improves "naive averaging"?*

 ## Core concept ##